Black Consciousness Movement: Literature

 In comparison with the Black Power movement in the United States, the Black Consciousness movement felt little need to reconstruct any sort of golden cultural heritage.
 African linguistic and cultural traditions were alive and well in the country.
 Short stories published predominantly in Drum magazine had led to the 1950s being called the Drum decade, and future Nobel Prize winner Nadine Gordimer was beginning to become active.
 The fallout from the Sharpeville massacre led to many of those artists entering exile, but the political oppression of the resistance itself led to a new growth of black South African Literature.
 In the 1970s, Staffrider magazine became the dominant forum for the publication of BC literature, mostly in the form of poetry and short stories.
 Book clubs, youth associations, and clandestine street-to-street exchange became popular.
 Various authors explored the Soweto riots in novels, including Miriam Tlali, Mothobi Mutloatse and Mbulelo Mzamane.
 But the most compelling force in Black Consciousness prose was the short story, now adapted to teach political morals.
 Mtutuzeli Matshoba famously wrote, "Do not say to me that I am a man."
 An important theme of Black Consciousness literature was the rediscovery of the ordinary, which can be used to describe the work of Njabulo Ndebele.
+Constructing Black Consciousness in Postcolonial Literature: A Case Study of Sindiwe Magona's Mother to Mother (1998) is among the works that deal with Black Consciousness in the postcolonial Africa with a specific case study of Magona's Mother to Mother.
+The author, Lassana Kanté has developed the strategic development of Black Consciousness as an ideology and literary tools.
+He has also developed black consciousness' vision in regard to themes and ideologies developed by Magona in relation to postcolonial Africa.
+Lassana Kanté (2025), Constructing Black Consciousness in Postcolonial Literature: A Case Study of Sindiwe Magona's Mother to Mother (1998), Lambert Academic Publishing, 100 pages.
+Lassana Kanté worked on Racism and Black Consciousness during his journey for his master studies.

 However, it was in poetry that the Black Consciousness Movement first found its voice.
 In a sense, this was a modern update of an old tradition, since several of South Africa's African languages had long traditions of performed poetry.
 Sipho Sempala, Mongane Serote, and Mafika Gwala led the way, although Sempala turned to prose after Soweto.
 Serote wrote from exile of his internalisation of the struggles, while Gwala's work was informed and inspired by the difficulty of life in his home township of Mpumalanga near Durban.
 These forerunners inspired a myriad of followers, most notably poet-performance artist Ingoapele Madingoane.

 Adam Small is noted as a Coloured South African writer who was involved in the Black Consciousness Movement and wrote works in Afrikaans and English dealing with racial discrimination.

 James Mathews was a part of the Drum decade who was especially influential to the Black Consciousness Movement.
 This poem gives an idea of the frustrations that blacks felt under apartheid: